galvinma/google-cloud-tts-ruby-wrapper/README.md

 ### Convert text input to mp3 via Google Cloud TTS

-Primary use case is creation of Anki vocab cards.
+Creator's primary use case is creation of Anki vocab cards.
 Cards have native languagage, target lanugage, and audio fields.
 Current workflow:

 1. Create a CSV file of vocab words.
 For example: